Amazon ECS Capacity Providers for EC2 instances

 If this happens ensure that your parent CloudFormation stack's name does not start with "aws", "ecs", "fargate".
 The capacity provider in the stack gets an autogenerated name that is derived from the stack name, so if the stack starts with a prohibited word it will cause the capacity provider's name to also start with that prohibited word.

-Test out by scaling up
+Test scaling up from zero

 Initially the ECS cluster will be empty, with no EC2 instances.
 Additionally the deployed service has a DesiredCount